simplecontainer/smr/README.md

 These objects let you deploy container on local/remote Docker daemon.
 The simplecontainer introduces next features:

-- Single Docker daemon / Cluster of Docker daemons
+- Cluster of Docker daemons or single Docker daemons
-- Overlay networking using flannel
+- Overlay networking for containers using flannel
 - Integrated DNS server isolated from Docker daemon
 - GitOps: deploy objects from the Git repositories using GitOps approach
 - Replication of containers in cluster of Docker daemons
 - Reconciliation and tracking the lifecycle of the Docker containers
-- CLI to interact with the simplecontainer
-- Fast learning curve - simplicity and deterministic behavior
 - Reliable dependency ordering using readiness probes
 - Recreate containers from the KV store in case of failure
 - Templating of the container objects to leverage secrets and configuration
 - Secrets, Configuration and Resources objects for external configuration
+- CLI to interact with the simplecontainer
+- Fast learning curve - simplicity and deterministic behavior

 Installation
 --------------------------